Rishabh-Sh1rma/DSA---Topic-and-Pattern---Wise/TWO POINTERS AND SLIDING WINDOW.md

 Shrinking the window only happens when a duplicate is found.

-Preserving the order is automatic since we use a window and don’t reorder characters.
+Preserving the order is automatic since we use a window and don’t reorder characters..

 ```java
 class Solution {